 1. Drag an image from your computer onto the upload area provided (see below).

-2. Click on the Select An Image link in the upload area.
+2. Click the Select An Image link in the upload area.
 Then, choose an image from your computer.

 Deleting The Image

-To remove the image from the system, hover over it with your mouse and click on the trash can icon in the bottom right corner.
+To remove the image from the system, hover over it with your mouse and click the trash can icon in the bottom right corner.

 Adding Page ContentBack to top

-Once the new page has been created, it's time to add some content to it.
+Once the new page has been created, it's time to add some content.

-At first, the system pre-populates the page with content depending on the page template you select.
+At first, the system pre-populates the page with content depending on the template you select.
 All you have to do is update the content blocks on the page to suit your needs.